paxdotdev/pax/lab-journal-zb.md

 though note that this could be generalized by exposing an iterator over

 two options:
-- expose RenderTreeContext via pax_runtime_api, untangle as needed, e.g. through traits or closure-passing
+- expose RenderTreeContext via pax_runtime::api, untangle as needed, e.g. through traits or closure-passing
 - codegen `compute_properties_fn` closures in RIL, cartridge-runtime; add properties intelligence to parser

 For the former, conceptually it's a tough split.  the RenderTreeContext is squarely conceptually attached to the runtime.